dannyusca/cyber-mysql-openai/README.md

 ## 🧪 Project Status

-This project is currently in **beta phase** of development.
-We are actively working to improve its functionality and stability.
+This project is currently in **stable version** and under active development.
+We continue improving and adding new features based on community feedback.

 ### Current Limitations
 - Handling very complex queries may require multiple iterations